 Fully integrated in SQL Server Engine

 Graph extensions are fully integrated in SQL Server engine.
-We use the same storage engine, metadata, query processor, etc. to store and query graph data.
-This enables users to query across their graph and relational data in a single query.
-Users can also benefit from combining graph capabilities with other SQL Server technologies like columnstore, HA, R services, etc. SQL graph database also supports all the security and compliance features available with SQL Server.
+Use the same storage engine, metadata, query processor, etc. to store and query graph data.
+Query across graph and relational data in a single query.
+Combining graph capabilities with other SQL Server technologies like columnstore, HA, R services, etc. SQL graph database also supports all the security and compliance features available with SQL Server.

 Tooling and ecosystem

 Benefit from existing tools and ecosystem that SQL Server offers.
 Tools like backup and restore, import and export, BCP just work out of the box.
 Other tools or services like SSIS, SSRS, or Power BI will work with graph tables, just the way they work with relational tables.